 Some organisations will receive a telephone call or visit from the Foundation’s Executive Director, Trustee(s), or one of our specialist advisors – or a meeting will be requested – during stage 2 of the assessment process.
 A visit does not mean that your application will eventually be successful or will be considered at a Trustee Meeting.

 Can you fund a project that is existing or does it have to be a new project?

 Yes we can consider applications from projects that are already running.

 Where can I get an application form?

-There is no initial application form for the main grant programmes.
+There is no initial application form for the Main Grants Programme.
 We ask that all applicants to this programme write to us with an initial letter of application.
 The letter should include details of: your organisation, the project for which you are seeking funds, and a clear indication of the amount you are requesting from the Foundation, together with a picture of the overall cost (if the full amount is not being requested from us).
 This should be on your charity letterhead, no more than two pages long, and include a stamped addressed envelope (we do not accept initial applications by email).
-There are application forms available via the relevant webpage for other schemes, such as the Clore Poetry and Literature Awards.

 Can I apply for a grant to be paid over more than one year?